maminbensalem/Ai-transcribe-med/README.md

 # MedAI (FastAPI + React)
-A minimal full-stack scaffold for a medical platform with a left-hand features panel and an initial feature: AI Medical Assistant.
-The assistant is wired end-to-end and currently returns a stubbed response of `hello` to any user input.
-Swap the stub later with a real LLM call.
+A minimal full-stack POC for a medical platform with an initial feature: AI Diagnosis Assistant for Doctors.
+The assistant is wired end-to-end through a RAG pipeline — AWS Bedrock (Claude 3.5 Sonnet) for clinical reasoning, OpenSearch for retrieving relevant medical literature, and Amazon S3 for storing source documents.
+It currently returns a stubbed differential-diagnosis response to any physician input.
+Set ASSISTANT_MODE=live in .env to activate the full Bedrock → OpenSearch → S3 pipeline.

 ## Project Structure